 - Very versatile.
 Goes well with any broth, sauce, or toppings!

 - Easily accessible.
-A package of dried somen noodles can be purchased online and in most Asian grocery stores.
+You can purchase a package of dried somen noodles online and in most Asian grocery stores.

 Ingredients You’ll Need